 If you ask most people they would say that they hate their work.
 At least, they hate their jobs.
-But we don’t really hate work, do we?
+But we don’t hate work, do we?

-It’s how we make money, how we can afford the newest car, a house of our own, how we support our children and pets.
+It’s how we make money, how we can afford the new car, a house of our own, how we support our children and pets.
 And we all have dreams, and we have passions — when we imagine doing that to make money, we don’t hate it.
 So, what’s the difference?

 The difference is freedom.
-When you work for someone else… well, you work for someone.
+When you work for someone else… Well, you work for someone.
 You are given a specific task and told to do this task every day, five days a week, and sometimes, on weekends if a company or team goals need to be met.
 When you work for yourself, there is none of that.
 You work when you want, doing what you want.

 Freelance opportunities are the greatest way to be financially free and mentally whole.